MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

   Xcode versions on the **Hosted macOS** agent pool can be found [here](https://github.com/Microsoft/azure-pipelines-image-generation/blob/master/images/macos/macos-10.14-Readme.md#xcode).

-  Note that this command does not work for Xamarin apps.
-To manually select a Xcode version for building Xamarin apps, see instructions above.
+  This command does not work for Xamarin apps.
+To manually select an Xcode version for building Xamarin apps, see instructions above.

 #### Mono